 The Shasta Pacific RR is an imaginary subsidiary of the Southern Pacific RR that a STB ruling protected from being swallowed up by the yellow peril meger.
 It is predominantly the SP Shasta Division in western USA but stretches from Portland to Bakersfield & Mojave via Tehachapi & covers a loose time frame 1940 - 1996.
 [Modeling license].
 The Shasta Pacific uses mainly unrepainted SP locos, plus a few from other RR's, but repainting of some of the equipment in its own colors is progressing as time & traffic permit.
 Colors are similar to SPSF Kodachrome, but with a forward leaning slope in lieu of the war bonnet curve.
 Some locos that didn't require full painting were patched.
 Shasta Pacific CEO, Ken Leitch, is a long time SP fan, so several of SP’s famous “Name Trains” are operated in authentic colors as tourist operations.

-The HO scale layout is housed in a 2-car garage in the backyard at Landsborough & is the 4th layout built.
+The HO scale layout is housed in a 2-car garage (6M x 6M) in the backyard at Beerwah & is the 4th layout built.
 A decision was made about 1990 to go with DCC for my control system.
 A Lenz system was obtained & was great to operate.
-In 2000, an NCE system was purchased to take advantage of later technology, plus ease of operation, & radio throttles have since been added.
-Loco decoders are Lenz, NCE, TCS, System One, Atlas, & Digitrax, plus Soundtrax, LokSound & QSI sound decoders.
+In 2000, an NCE system was purchased to take advantage of later technology, plus ease of operation, & 4 radio throttles were added in 2009.
+Loco decoders are Lenz, NCE, TCS & Digitrax, plus Soundtrax, LokSound & QSI sound decoders.
 Servos, Switchmaster, Cobalt or Tortise slow motion switch machines power all mainline turnouts, & are controlled by DCC accessory decoders (NCE, Cobalt,Tam Valley & EasyDCC) and push buttons.
 Using additional DCC Boosters, the layout is divided into 3 power districts.

 All types of scenery construction are utilized with plaster covering chicken wire, polystyrene, calico, or cardboard.
 Some sections only have base scenery & will have more detail added in due course.
 Rock moulds & bridge abutments are being added as time permits.
 This is a work in progress.

-The Shasta Pacific CEO started modeling in 1952 and has had an interest in Southern Pacific since 1958 when he purchased his first HO rolling stock – SP ‘Golden State’ passenger coaches made by Rivarossi (from Athearn moulds) & Athearn rubber band drive F7A & RDC units plus a Lionel (HO) GP-9 unit.
+The Shasta Pacific CEO started modeling in 1952 with Hornby Dublo 3 rail trains and has had an interest in Southern Pacific since 1957 when he purchased his first HO rolling stock – SP ‘Golden State’ passenger coaches made by Rivarossi (from Athearn moulds) & Athearn rubber band drive F7A & RDC units plus a Lionel (HO) GP-9 unit.

 is also active on the exhibition scene, having exhibited various